dagger/dagger/docs/current/guides/194031-kubernetes.md

 ## Recommendations

 When deploying Dagger on a Kubernetes cluster, it's important to understand the design constraints you're operating under, so you can optimize your configuration to suit your workload requirements.
-Here are two key recommendations:
+Here are two key recommendations.

 #### Runner nodes with moderate to large NVMe drives